-The Samsung Galaxy S21 is Samsung’s top-end phone for 2021.
-With a clean design, camera upgrades, a new processor, and more, the devices in the Galaxy S21 series will likely be among the bestselling phones of 2021 — or at least among the best phones of the year.
+The Samsung Galaxy S21 is Samsung’s top-end phone for 2021, at least so far.
+With a clean design, camera upgrades, a new processor, and more, the devices in the Galaxy S21 series are so far some of the best phones of the year.
 They’ve proven themselves against the competition before, and they certainly could again.

 As mentioned, there are three Galaxy S21 models on offer, and there are some key differences and some key similarities between them.
 They all, for starters, offer the new Qualcomm Snapdragon 888 processor in the U.S., or the Exynos 2100 in international models.
 They also ship with Android 11, and the overall software experience will be identical.
 And all three devices support 25W wired charging, 15W wireless charging, and Samsung’s Wireless PowerShare feature that allows you to charge your Galaxy Watch or Buds (or other Qi devices).
 Rumors indicate that another model, the Galaxy S21 FE, may be released eventually, but it likely won’t be until later in the year.